Lindsey Graham: Personal life

-Graham has never been married and has no children.
-He helped raise his sister, Darline Graham Nordone, after the deaths of his mother and father, which occurred within 15 months of each other, leaving the two without parents when Graham was 22 and she was 13.
+Graham helped raise his sister, Darline Graham Nordone, after the deaths of his mother and father, which occurred within 15 months of each other, leaving the two without parents when Graham was 22 and she was 13.
 Graham has said that his parents' early deaths made him mature more quickly, and Nordone, who introduced her brother at his 2016 announcement of his candidacy for president, said she hoped to be with him on the campaign trail frequently to show voters his softer side.
 "He's kind of like a brother, a father and a mother rolled into one," she said.
 "I've always looked up to Lindsey."

+Having never married or had children, Graham has said, "I never found time to meet the right girl, or the right girl was smart enough not to have time for me."
+According to his memoir, he had a girlfriend in law school named Debbie, and two more during his time in the Air Force in Germany: a JAG officer named Carol who later served on Colin Powell's staff, and a flight attendant named Sylvia, whom he considered proposing to.

+During a 2025 deposition, Laura Loomer testified under oath that Graham was gay, saying that members of President Trump's staff had told her this in confidence.
+Graham has denied being gay.

 Graham lives in Seneca, South Carolina.
-A Southern Baptist, he is a member of the Corinth Baptist Church.
+A Southern Baptist, he is a member of Seneca's Corinth Baptist Church.

-On August 8, 2021, Graham became the first fully vaccinated senator to test positive for COVID-19.